 Offers of support for opportunities beyond the sport itself – leadership, mentorship, volunteerism – that align with the program philosophy and goals are encouraged to be directed to our contact at firstname.lastname@example.org

-There are limited numbers of VANCOUVER ACES T-Shirts (in black, adult sizes S/M/L/XL) for purchase – please direct any inquiries to our contact at email@example.com
+There are limited numbers of VANCOUVER ACES T-Shirts (black Year 1, grey Year 2), adult sizes (S/M/L/XL) for purchase – please direct any inquiries to our contact at email@example.com

 ASSISTANCE FOR INDIVIDUAL PLAYERS